Kuenaimaku/lancer-briefings/public/pilots/jayhawk.md

 A scientist who's lab was assualted by disguised Crowin agents after having a research sample delivered to her lab.
+Her experiments and research were interrupted after getting swept up in the revolution.

 ## Trivia